Complete Streets Training Resources for New Jersey Communities

 Complete Streets are designed for all users, all modes of transportation, and all abilities.
 They respond to local needs and context, such as roadway type, topography, natural features, density of development, adjacent land use, and street connectivity.
-The NJDOT-sponsored 3-hour online Complete Streets training consists of three modules covering all the basics of Complete Streets from the benefits to the planning to the design elements needed to implement them in your community.
-The training is designed for planners, engineers, advocates, public health professionals, policymakers, elected officials, and anyone looking to learn more about Complete and Green Streets.
-Participants of this course will better understand:
+Since 2010, NJDOT and its partners have offered Complete Streets training for local communities.
+These trainings are designed for planners, engineers, advocates, public health professionals, policymakers, elected officials, and anyone looking to learn more about Complete and Green Streets.
+Trainings cover topics including:

 • The benefits of implementing Complete Streets.